 The Company has leased show rooms, office premises and warehouse for a period ranging from 1 to 5 years.
-The Management determined the lease contract considering the remaining the lease term.
-Accordingly, the Management considers the estimated useful life of the right-of-use assets for the remaining the lease term.
+Management determined the lease contract considering the remaining the lease term.
+Accordingly, management considers the estimated useful life of the right-of-use assets for the remaining the lease term.